Basic Pediatric Care Delivery

 What You’ll Learn

-- Comparing and contrasting the differences in the use of medical devices in children versus adults in palliative and hospice care
+- Explore the differences in the use of medical devices in children versus adults in palliative and hospice care

-- Understanding the importance of learning from the parents how they have been taught to maintain devices and respecting parental preferences for device management
+- Understand the importance of respecting parental preferences for device management

-- Differentiating three common types of feeding tubes in children and distinguish the care issues involved with each type
+- Differentiate the most common types of feeding tubes in children and distinguish the care issues involved with each type

-- Listing three frequent concerns related to the care of common respiratory devices used in children
+- Understand frequent concerns related to the care of common respiratory devices used in children

-- Identifying issues related to various medical devices at end of life
+- Identify issues related to various medical devices at end of life

-- Formulating a medical device care plan with the family
+- Formulate a medical device care plan with the family

 What You’ll Earn

-1.5 continuing education (CE) credits provided through California State University San Marcos, accredited and approved by the Western Association of Schools and Colleges (WASC).
+1.5 continuing education (CE) credits provided through California State University San Marcos (CSUSM) Extended Learning, accredited by the Western Association of Schools and Colleges (WASC), and approved by the California Board of Registered Nurses, Provider #CEP11422

 Completion and Refunds

-In order to complete this course and obtain a certificate, you must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
+To complete this course and obtain a certificate, you must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
+No refunds are given for self-paced courses.
 You will have 90 days to access this course from the date of purchase.
-No refunds are given for self-paced courses.